GRAINS-Wheat recoups from early weakness, corn gains on export demand

 "It looks to me like the fill-in business to China has probably run its course," Linn said, noting a string of U.S. soy sales to China and unknown destinations in recent weeks.

-(Additional reporting by Gus Trompiz in Paris and Rajendra Jadhav in Mumbai; Editing by Subhranshu Sahu, Tomasz Janowski and Amy Caren Daniel)
+(Additional reporting by Gus Trompiz in Paris and Rajendra Jadhav in Mumbai; Editing by Tomasz Janowski, Amy Caren Daniel and Richard Pullin)

 ((Julie.ingwersen@thomsonreuters.com; 1-313-484-5283; Reuters Messaging: julie.ingwersen.thomsonreuters.com@reuters.net))